baol/homely/README.md

-Instead of developing YAMS (yet another monolithic solution) I'm trying to develop a bunch of small and independent softwares that communicate using MQTT that I call "homely".
+Instead of developing YAMS (yet another monolithic solution) I'm trying to develop a bunch of small and independent softwares that communicate using MQTT that I call *homely*.

-This bots are written in [golang](http://golang.org) so they will not kill your Raspberry PI and should also be reasonably easy to adapt and extend in case they do not fit your exact need.
+This tools are written in [golang](http://golang.org) so they will not kill your Raspberry PI and should also be reasonably easy to adapt and extend in case they do not fit your exact needs.

 ## Installation

+You need to install [golang](http://golang.org) first, then you can use the go tool to install `homely` with all the needed dependency with the following lines:

     export GOPATH=~/go
     export PATH=$PATH:$GOPATH/bin